cbass2404/wctrl-auto-ab-detent-ratio/README.md

 1. The **aircraft name must contain the table entry's name**, case-insensitively (`FA-18C_hornet` contains `FA-18`).
-Both sides go through `ToUpperInvariant()`, so entry names you typed in SimAppPro match regardless of case — `f-4e` matches `F-4E-45MC` exactly as `F-4E` does.
+Both sides go through `ToUpperInvariant()`, so entry names you typed in SimAppPro match regardless of case, `f-4e` matches `F-4E-45MC` exactly as `F-4E` does.
 2. On multiple matches the **longest entry name wins**, so `F-4E` beats a hypothetical `F-4`.
-   On a **tie in length, the row nearer the top of the table wins** — so if you keep both `FA-18C` and `hornet`, whichever you put higher is the one that decides an `FA-18C_hornet`.
+   On a **tie in length, the row nearer the top of the table wins**, so if you keep both `FA-18C` and `hornet`, whichever you put higher is the one that decides an `FA-18C_hornet`.
 Use **Move Up** in the ratio editor to settle it.
 Bear in mind that **A-Z** re-sorts the table and can therefore flip a tie you had arranged by hand.
-3. `NONE` never matches by name — it is the fallback when nothing else hits.
+3. `NONE` never matches by name, it is the fallback when nothing else hits.
 It ships at **`75`**, a usable middle setting, rather than at 100 where there would be no gate at all.
-4. If there is no `NONE` entry, fall back to `noMatchRatio` (**`75`**) — deliberately the same number, so both answers to "I do not know what this aircraft is" agree.
+4. If there is no `NONE` entry, fall back to `noMatchRatio` (**`75`**), deliberately the same number, so both answers to "I do not know what this aircraft is" agree.

 Verified against real DCS module names: